linux-surface/linux-surface/README.md

 https://github.com/jakeday/linux-surface/releases

-You will need to download both the image and headers deb files for the version you want to install.
+You will need to download the image, headers and libc-dev deb files for the version you want to install.

 ### Instructions

+Surface Series Devices:
+* Series 5 devices: Surface Book 2, Surface Pro 2017
+* Series 4 devices: Surface Book, Surface Pro 4, Surface Laptop
+* Series 3 devices: Surface Pro 3

 For the ipts_firmware files (series 4/5 devices only), please select the version for your device.
 * v76 for the Surface Book